-This standard defines the minimum requirements to be met in a forensic DNA analyst training program for the analysis of STR data.
+This standard defines the minimum required elements for requirements to be met in a forensic DNA analyst training program on for the analysis of STR data.
 The aim is to provide a framework for quality training resulting in consistency within a laboratory and in the forensic DNA community.